David Andrews (American football)

-James David Andrews (born July 10, 1992) is an American football center for the New England Patriots of the National Football League (NFL).
-He played college football at Georgia.
-His uncle was former Dallas Cowboys player, Denver Broncos and Atlanta Falcons head coach Dan Reeves.
+James David Andrews (born July 10, 1992) is an American former professional football player who was a center for the New England Patriots of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.

-High school career
+Early life

 Andrews attended Wesleyan School in Peachtree Corners, Georgia, where he was a two-way lineman.
 In his sophomore year, Wesleyan won the 2008 GHSA Class A state championship.
 For his junior and senior seasons, his coaches attributed him with over a hundred knockdown blocks while not allowing a quarterback sack.
 Andrews was named 2010 Gwinnett County Offensive Lineman of the Year and made the All-County First-team Offense of the Gwinnett Daily Post.

 Regarded as a three-star recruit by Rivals.com, Andrews was ranked as the No. 9 center prospect in the class of 2011, which was headed by Reese Dismukes.
 Andrews had offers from Duke and Michigan but, as a “lifelong die-hard Bulldogs fan,” waited for Georgia to offer and committed “practically on the spot” when he got the offer in February 2010.

 College career

 In his true freshman season at Georgia, Andrews appeared in ten games.
 He earned Athletic Director's Honor Roll distinction for fall semester.
 In his sophomore year, Andrews filled the void left at center by the graduation of Ben Jones.
 Andrews started all 14 games, helping to protect quarterback Aaron Murray.
-After the Auburn game in early November, he was named SEC Offensive Lineman of the Week as he graded out at 88 percent and had six “dominator” blocks and three knockdowns.
+After the Auburn game in early November, he was named Southeastern Conference (SEC) Offensive Lineman of the Week as he graded out at 88 percent and had six “dominator” blocks and three knockdowns.

 As a junior, Andrews was named to the preseason watch list for the Rimington Trophy.
 He started all 13 games at center and protected quarterback Murray such that Georgia ranked second in passing in the SEC.
 At the conclusion of spring practice of his senior year, he was named Offensive MVP, and also preseason Third-team All-SEC by Phil Steele.
 Andrews added another 13 starts in as many games over his senior season, totaling 50 games for his college career.
 He won Georgia's Vince Dooley Most Valuable Player Award, was selected second-team All-SEC by the Associated Press, and was named one of six finalists for the Rimington Trophy.